dxw/dxw-security-wp-plugin/readme.txt

 == Description ==

-The dxw Security plugin helps you to judge whether or not the plugins installed on your site are safe to use.
+MongooseWP helps you to judge whether or not the plugins installed on your site are safe to use.

-It displays a security rating against each plugin on your plugins page, based on the security reviews on https://security.dxw.com/.
+Out of the box it displays a security rating against each plugin on your plugins page, based on the security reviews on https://security.dxw.com/.

-It also displays a widget on the dashboard showing the totals of each plugin review status.
+If you sign up to notifications (a paid service: coming soon) then we'll send you emails when plugins on your site are found to be vulnerable

 ### Developers